7 Cool Space Saving Organizing Tips from a Luxury Tiny Home

 Contact Kristi or Rafael at 336-793-7965 about the tiny home or Innovate Home Org of Columbus about closet, kitchen, pantry or garage storage systems at 614-545-6888 or 216-658-1290.

-Tags: closet space, closet tips, declutter Columbus, folding strategies, hidden storage, hidden storage Columbus, Lazy Susan, pantry shelves, pantry tips, scoop drawers in panty, Short North lofts, space saving, space saving storage tips, tiny home tips, Victorian Village lofts, walk in pantry.
+Tags: closet space, closet tips, declutter Columbus, folding strategies, hidden storage, hidden storage Columbus, Lazy Susan, pantry shelves, pantry tips, Short North lofts, space saving, space saving storage tips, tiny home tips, Victorian Village lofts, walk in pantry.